 Increased risk of wheat streak mosaic and related diseases.
 Wheat curl mites survive over the summer on living plant tissue of volunteer wheat and certain other grasses.
 As soon as those host plants die off, the wheat curl mites leave and start searching for a new source of living plant tissue.
-Dr. Kelsey Andersen Onefre, K-State Research and Extension Plant Pathologist, reminds producers, "Wheat that is planted early is likely to become infested, and thus become infected with wheat streak mosaic, high plains virus, or the Triticum mosaic virus."
-The wheat curl mites can normally move about a half mile or sometimes up to 2 miles through the air before dying, so if wheat is planted early, make sure all volunteer wheat within at least a half-mile is completely dead at least two weeks before planting.
-Some parts of our district did recently receive moisture, so it might be a good idea to scout your fields.
+Dr. Kelsey Andersen Onefre, K-State Research and Extension Plant Pathologist, reminds producers, "Wheat that is planted early is more likely to become infested, and thus become infected with wheat streak mosaic, high plains virus, or the Triticum mosaic virus."
+The wheat curl mites can normally move (only wind, can NOT fly or jump) about a half mile or sometimes up to 2 miles through the air before dying, so if wheat is planted early, make sure all volunteer wheat within at least a half-mile is completely dead at least two weeks before planting.